-Line 23J - Deduction allowed for sales tax paid in 2010 on a new qualified motor vehicle purchase during 2009 as defined by IRC section 164(a)(6) under RIGL §44-30-12(b)(7).
-This would be the amount from Federal Schedule A, line 7.
+Line 23J - Deduction allowed for sales tax paid on a qualified motor vehicle purchase as defined by IRC section 164(a)(6) under RIGL §44-30-12(b)(7).
+Amount included in Federal Schedule A, line 5b or amount from Federal Schedule A, line 7.
 If you are not itemizing deductions for Rhode Island purposes, you should not include any sales tax paid on this line.

-Line 23K - Income from the discharge of business indebtedness deferred under the American Recovery and Reinvestment Act of 2009 under §44-66-1.
+Line 23K - Income from the discharge of business indebtedness deferred under the American Recovery and Reinvestment Act of 2009 under RIGL §44-66-1.